shounak77/fast-api-backend/README.md

 - Ensure you have docker installed.

 - Download just the [docker-compose.yml](docker-compose.yml) file.
-- Ensure to update the crediantial details for graylog.
+- Ensure to update the crediantial details for graylog in `docker-compose.yml`.

 ```
 environment: